 City Skyline

 Turn back to the east to see the lights of the city skyline.
-Red and green lighting at the top of the Amway Grand Plaza celebrates the season while the signature blue light “stripe” that spans the vertical length of the JW Marriott Grand Rapids seems even more festive at this time of year.
+Red lighting at the top of the Amway Grand Plaza celebrates the season while the signature blue light “stripe” that spans the vertical length of the JW Marriott Grand Rapids seems even more festive at this time of year.

 You can head back to the city center the way you came (via Pearl Street) to Monroe Avenue and your original starting point, Ellis Parking.